slatedocs/slate/source/includes/_endpoint-deck.md

 Name | Type | Description
 ---- | ---- | -----------
-analysis_url | url | Points to the analysis contained on this slide title | string | Optional title for the slide subtitle | string | Optional subtitle for the slide display | object | Stores settings used to load the analysis
+analysis_url | url | Points to the first (and typically only) analysis contained on this slide title | string | Optional title for the slide subtitle | string | Optional subtitle for the slide display | object | Stores settings used to load the analysis